openfifth/koha-plugin-wscc-oracle/docs/income/income_report.md

 - Koha should post the sum of transactions per library per debit type per receipt type (configurable as payment type in Koha) per day.
 - Koha should use location (branch) of the income to derive the Cost Centre and Objective
 - For Objectives there is a mapping

-  - These are stored as an `Objective` additional field for the branches table
+  - These are stored as an `Income Objective` additional field for the branches table
   - The mappings table follows:

   | Objective | Library                |